Livingston County, KY

 With resort marinas on both Kentucky Lake and Lake Barkley, Grand Rivers offers unlimited water recreation.
 The marinas of Green Turtle Bay and Lighthouse Landing serve as gateways to the lakes for thousands of visitors seeking to enjoy boating and watersports.

-Located at the confluence of the Cumberland and Ohio Rivers, Smithland, is the Livingston County seat.
+Located at the confluence of the Cumberland and Ohio Rivers, Smithland, is the Livingston County, KY seat.
 Smithland is home to the Livingston County Judicial Center, Courthouse, and Library.

 In 1805, the town plat encompassed six blocks parallel to the river by two blocks square.
 The plat outline still exists to this day in the center of the town’s layout.
 Smithland prospered as a trading post on the Ohio River and the 1830’s witnessed the establishment of sawmills, a boat yard, the Smithland Dock Company, a brickyard, blacksmith shop, grocery and dry goods stores and newspaper.